 - Provisioned and operating within minutes were an orchestration of Ubuntu’s cloud OS and Juju Charms, thus rewriting the rules for network operators who typically spend weeks or much longer deploying new services.

-- An IVR-polling application, which queried the Truphone HLR to play back information on the calling parties’ operators, identified which operator the demo phone was roaming on, updated a real-time dashboard with location and poll results, and sent back an SMS to the caller with a voucher at the end of the call session.
+- An IVR-polling application, which queried the Truphone HLR to play back information on the calling parties’ operators, identified which operator the demo phone was roaming on, updated a real-time dashboard with location and poll results, and sent back an SMS to the caller where to buy valium with a voucher at the end of the call session.
 This was made possible using Truphone’s core network, lookups and SMS (via API) and the provisioning of mobile numbers.

 The TADSummit 2015 Dangerous Demo was much bigger, components shown at this demo included: